Andrei Girotto

-Andrei Girotto (born 17 February 1992) is a Brazilian professional footballer who plays as a defensive midfielder for FC Nantes.
+Andrei Girotto (born 17 February 1992) is a Brazilian professional footballer who plays as a centre-back or defensive midfielder for Saudi Pro League club Al-Taawoun.

+Career

-Club career
+Early career

 Girotto was born in Bento Gonçalves, Rio Grande do Sul, he made his senior debut with Metropolitano in 2010.
 After a short loan stint at Hercílio Luz in 2011, he established himself as a starter and played key role during the 2013 Campeonato Catarinense, helping his side to qualify for the Série D.

 On 26 April 2013, Girotto moved to América Mineiro, signing a contract until December 2014.
 He made his debut for the club on 1 June by starting in a 1–0 Série B away win against Palmeiras, and scored his first goals on 5 July after netting his team's all goals in a 2–2 home draw against Paraná.

+Palmeiras

 On 20 December 2014, Girotto signed a one-year contract with Série A club Palmeiras.
+Not registered in the 2015 Campeonato Paulista, he made his club debut on 29 April, coming on as a second-half substitute for Renato Augusto in a 1–1 away draw against Sampaio Corrêa, for the year's Copa do Brasil.

-He made his debut in the category on 1 July, coming on as a late substitute for Arouca in a 2–0 home win against Chapecoense; his first goal in the category came on 23 August, but in a 2–1 away loss against Atlético Mineiro.
+Girotto made his debut in the top tier of Brazilian football on 1 July 2015, replacing Arouca late into a 2–0 home win against Chapecoense.
+His first goal in the category came on 23 August, but in a 2–1 away loss against Atlético Mineiro.

+On 1 October 2015, Girotto scored Palmeiras' winning goal in a 3–2 home win over Internacional, which led the club to the finals of the cup.

+Kyoto Sanga

 On 18 December 2015, Girotto was released by Palmeiras, and moved abroad for the first time in his career after joining Kyoto Sanga.
+He was an undisputed starter for the side, scoring five goals as the club missed promotion in the play-offs.

+Chapecoense

-On 4 January 2017, he signed with Chapecoense for one season.
+On 4 January 2017, Girotto returned to Brazil and signed with Chapecoense for one season.
+He helped the club to win the year's Campeonato Catarinense, scoring four goals in the competition.

+Nantes

 On 12 August 2017, Ligue 1 club FC Nantes announced the signing of Girotto on a four-year deal.
 On 16 September 2017, he scored his first competitive goal for Nantes with a low shot 30 yards from goal that bent its way into the net off the right-hand post in a Ligue 1 1–0 home win over Caen.

+Ahead of the 2019–20 season, Girotto was converted into a centre-back, and subsequently played regularly in that position.

+Al-Taawoun

+On 6 August 2023, Girotto joined Saudi Pro League club Al-Taawoun on a two-year deal.

+He made his club debut seven days later, also scoring his first goal in a 1–1 draw against Al-Fateh.